-Climb up to the treehouse, sit in the picnic area, or walk through the natural area trails.
+Climb up to the treehouse, sit in the picnic area, or walk through the natural area trails at Redwood Park.

 City parks are open for casual use.
 To minimize the risk of COVID-19 transmission, stay home when sick, stay 2 metres apart, do not gather in groups, and wear a mask in crowded spaces.
 Spectators for outdoor sports are not permitted as per new public health orders.

 Dawn until dusk

 Welcome to Redwood Park, one of Surrey's most spectacular nature destinations!
 Boasting a large forest of exotic trees, over 5 kilometres of scenic nature trails, a wheelchair-accessible playground and several rustic picnic shelters, the park has something for everyone to enjoy.

 Park Features & Guidelines

 The sloping lawn next to the parking lot is the perfect place to play!
 Enjoy the all-access playground and picnic shelters year-round from dawn until dusk.
 In the winter, the hills are great for sledding.